John F. Kihlstrom

 From Mischel's (1973) point of view, the most important product of cognitive development and social learning is the individual's repertoire of cognitive and behavioral construction competencies -- the ability to engage in a wide variety of skilled, adaptive behaviors, including both overt action and covert mental activities.
 These construction competencies are as close as Mischel gets to the psychometric notion of social (or, for that matter, nonsocial) notion of intelligence.

-values associated with various outcomes.
-A final set of relevant variables
+with various outcomes.
+A final set of relevant

-consequences which govern behavior in the absence (or in spite) of social
+which govern behavior in the absence (or in spite) of

 From a cognitive point of view, Mischel's "cognitive-social learning person variables" all represent the person's knowledge and expertise -- intelligence -- concerning him- or herself and the surrounding social world.
 Following Winograd (1975) and Anderson (1976), this social intelligence (Cantor & Kihlstrom, 1987) is classified into two broad categories: declarative knowledge, consisting of abstract concepts and specific memories, and procedural knowledge, consisting of the rules, skills, and strategies by which the person manipulates and transforms declarative knowledge, and translates knowledge into action.
 The individual's fund of declarative knowledge, in turn, can be broken down further into context-free semantic memory about the world in general and episodic memory for the events and experiences, each associated with a unique spatiotemporal context, which make up the person's autobiographical record (Tulving, 1983).
 Similarly, procedural knowledge can be subclassified in terms of cognitive and motor skills.
 These concepts, personal memories, interpretive rules, and action plans are the cognitive structures of personality.
 Together, they constitute the expertise which guides an individual's approach to solving the problems of social life.